luigi-asprino/framester-conceptnet/README.md

 ## Data License

-* Data generated with ConceptNet Refactor is distributer under [CCBY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+* Data generated with ConceptNet Refactor is distributer under Creative Commons Attribution-ShareAlike 4.0 [CC BY SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Credits

 This work includes data from ConceptNet 5, which was compiled by the Commonsense Computing Initiative.
-ConceptNet 5 is freely available under the Creative Commons Attribution-ShareAlike license (CC BY SA 3.0) from http://conceptnet.io.
+ConceptNet 5 is freely available under the Creative Commons Attribution-ShareAlike license (CC BY SA 4.0) from http://conceptnet.io.

 The included data was created by contributors to Commonsense Computing